jamoore4579/Moore_Employee_Tracker/README.md

   * [Questions](#questions)

   ## Installation
+  * Clone the Repo
+  * Install dependacies
-  # Clone the Repo # Install dependacies # Create the databases using the db files # Run Server
+  * Create the databases using the db files
+  * Run Server

   ## Usage
-  See Install Instructions
+  Run the following command at the root of your project and scroll through the menu provided: node server

   ## License
   This project is license under MIT